New beetle-dwelling roundworm species discovered in Japan

-Category: Environment Hits: 0A new species of nematode (roundworm), named Cryptaphelenchus abietis, was isolated from bark beetles from a dead log collected in Nagano, Japan.
+Category: Environment Hits: 7A new species of nematode (roundworm), named Cryptaphelenchus abietis, was isolated from bark beetles from a dead log collected in Nagano, Japan.
 The females of this newly described species can be identified based on the size of the post-uterine sac and the conical tail with an elongate posterior part.
 The males have seven genital papillae and a narrow bursal flap-like extension.
 The culturability of this species means it may be useful in further nematode research.

 Read more https://www.sciencedaily.com/releases/2021/06/210617115520.htm